Harpers Bizarre 4

-Harpers Bizarre 4 is an album by Harpers Bizarre, released in 1969.
+Harpers Bizarre 4 is the fourth studio album by Harpers Bizarre, released in 1969.
 Ry Cooder contributes on slide guitar.

 The film I Love You, Alice B. Toklas featured music from Harpers Bizarre.

 Two bonus tracks were added to the 2001 Sundazed CD reissue of this title: "Poly High" by Harry Nilsson and "If We Ever Needed the Lord Before" by Thomas A. Dorsey.